 The transmitted baseband signal is composed of contributions from several OFDM symbols.

-rPACKET(t) = rPREAMBLE(t) + rSIGNAL(t-tSIGNAL) + rDATA(t-tDATA) (17-2)
+rPPDU(t) = rPREAMBLE(t) + rSIGNAL(t-tSIGNAL) + rDATA(t-tDATA) (17-2)

-The subframes of which Equation (17-2) are composed are described in 17.3.3 (PHY preamble (SYNC)), 17.3.4 (SIGNAL field), and 17.3.5.10 (OFDM modulation).
-The time offsets tSUBFRAME determine the starting time of the corresponding subframe; t SIGNAL is equal to 16 s for 20 MHz channel spacing, 32 s for 10 MHz channel spacing, and 64 s for 5 MHz channel spacing, and t DATA is equal to 20 s for 20 MHz channel spacing, 40 s for 10 MHz channel spacing, and 80 s for 5 MHz channel spacing.
+The fields of which Equation (17-2) are composed are described in 17.3.3 (PHY preamble (SYNC)), 17.3.4 (SIGNAL field), and 17.3.5.10 (OFDM modulation).
+The time offsets tFIELD determine the starting time of the corresponding field; t SIGNAL is equal to 16 s for 20 MHz channel spacing, 32 s for 10 MHz channel spacing, and 64 s for 5 MHz channel spacing, and t DATA is equal to 20 s for 20 MHz channel spacing, 40 s for 10 MHz channel spacing, and 80 s for 5 MHz channel spacing.

-All of the subframes of the signal are constructed as an inverse Fourier transform of a set of coefficients, C k , with C k defined later as data, pilots, or training symbols in 17.3.3 (PHY preamble (SYNC)) to 17.3.5 (DATA field).
+All of the fields of the signal are constructed as the summation of one or more subfields, where each subfield is defined to be a windowed inverse Fourier transform of a set of coefficients, C k , with C k defined later as data, pilots, or training symbols in 17.3.3 (PHY preamble (SYNC)) to 17.3.5 (DATA field).

-rSUBFRAME(t) = wTSUBFRAME(t) <unchanged summation etc>(17-3)
+rSUBFIELD(t) = wTSUBFIELD(t) <unchanged summation etc>(17-3)

 The parameters  F and N ST are described in Table 17-5 (Timing-related parameters).
 The resulting waveform is periodic with a period of T FFT = 1/ F .
-Shifting the time by T GUARD creates the “circular prefix” used in OFDM to avoid ISI from the previous frame.
+Shifting the time by T GUARD creates the “circular prefix” used in OFDM to avoid ISI from the previous subfield.
 Three kinds of T GUARD are defined: for the short training sequence (= 0 s), for the long training sequence (= T GI2 ), and for data OFDM symbols (= T GI ).
 (Refer to Table 17-5 (Timing-related parameters).)
-The boundaries of the subframe are set by a multiplication by a time-windowing function, wTSUBFRAME(t), which is defined as a rectangular pulse, wT(t), of duration T, accepting the value TSUBFRAME .
+The boundaries of the subfield are set by a multiplication by a time-windowing function, wTSUBFIELD(t), which is defined as a rectangular pulse, wT(t), of duration T, accepting the value TSUBFIELD.
 The time-windowing function, w T (t), depending on the value of the duration parameter, T, may extend over more than one period, T FFT .
 In particular, window functions that extend over multiple periods of the FFT are utilized in the definition of the preamble.
 Figure 17-2 (Illustration of OFDM frame with cyclic extension and windowing for (a) single reception or (b) two receptions of the FFT period) illustrates the possibility of extending the windowing function over more than one period, T FFT , and additionally shows smoothed transitions by application of a windowing function, as

 P2901L51

-Figure 17-2—Illustration of OFDM frame with cyclic extension and windowing for (a) single reception or (b) two receptions of the FFT period
+Figure 17-2—Illustration of OFDM subfield with cyclic extension and windowing for (a) single reception or (b) two receptions of the FFT period

 P2923L58, P3518L58

-a) Start of frame shall be detected.
+a) Start of PPDU shall be detected.

 P2924L23

-h) Compute the RMS average of all errors in a PPDU.
+h) Compute the RMS average of all errors in the DATA field of a PPDU.
 It is given by

-Lp is the length of the packet
+Lp is the length of the DATA field

-Nf is the number of frames for the measurement
+Nf is the number of PPDUs for the measurement

-(I 0 (i,j,k), Q 0 (i,j,k)) denotes the ideal symbol point of the i th frame, j th OFDM symbol of the frame, k th subcarrier of the OFDM symbol in the complex plane
+(I 0 (i,j,k), Q 0 (i,j,k)) denotes the ideal symbol point of the i th PPDU, j th OFDM symbol of the DATA field, k th subcarrier of the OFDM symbol in the complex plane

-(I(i,j,k), Q(i,j,k)) denotes the observed point of the i th frame, j th OFDM symbol of the frame, k th subcarrier of the OFDM symbol in the complex plane (see Figure 17-16 (Constellation error))
+(I(i,j,k), Q(i,j,k)) denotes the observed point of the i th PPDU, j th OFDM symbol of the DATA field, k th subcarrier of the OFDM symbol in the complex plane (see Figure 17-16 (Constellation error))

 P2924L62

-The test shall be performed over at least 20 frames (N f ), and the RMS average shall be taken.
-The packets under test shall be at least 16 OFDM symbols long.
+The test shall be performed over at least 20 PPDUs (N f ), and the RMS average shall be taken.
+The DATA fields under test shall be at least 16 OFDM symbols long.
 Random data shall be used for the symbols.

 P2925L40

-The packet error ratio (PER) shall …
+The PER shall …